About the Florida Notary Course

 Our Florida notary course, thoroughly researched by top professionals in the Florida notary field, is written in an easy-to-understand language completely free of legal jargon.
 For an investment of just $25, you will acquire the skills and knowledge necessary to perform your notarial duties according to Florida notary law and the established standards of sound notary practices.

 Sign up today!
-You will have 180 days to complete the 3-hour course and print a certificate of completion.
+You will have 180 days to complete the three-hour course and print a certificate of completion.

 What You Will Learn